Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 - If we take a look to the browser console, we can see how webpack transform css class names, adding prefixes (inspect element).

-- Finally, let's do an example where we need to add styles to element that has a Bootstrap class:
+- Finally, let's do an example where we need to add styles to an element that has a Bootstrap class:

 _./src/averageComponent.jsx_